-Explore the grounds which stretch down to the waters of the Fal Estuary and enjoy the stunning views out to sea.
+Explore the grounds which stretch down to the waters of the Fal Estuary and enjoy the stunning views across to Pendennis Castle and out to sea.
 There are often cruise ships and other vessels which pass through this busy shipping lane.
+During the summer there are outdoor theatre productions so that you be entertained in the beautiful surroundings of the grounds with the castle keep in the background.

 Easily falling to a landward attack by Civil War Parliamentarian forces in 1646, it remained neglected until partial re-arming during the 19th and early 20th centuries.
 Other coastal forts built by Henry VIII include Portland, Deal and Walmer Castles.